PhilippeD31/SimpleTools4QGIS/README.md

 **A plugin for QGIS**
 A collection of simple tools for QGIS :
 -- Categorized style from CSV
+-- Analyze the raster tiles of a folder (and sub-folders) : create a grid based on the tiles, search for duplicates (same location)
+-- Multi-layers GPKG to multiple GPKG files : extract the layers and styles
 -- Inspect BIG csv (or text) files by quickly showing their first rows
+-- Open Attributes Table FILTERED on SELECTED features
 -- Convert JSON to CSV: flatten a json tree

 <table border=1 cellpadding=3 cellspacing=0>